PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 topological sort.
 Valid terminal graphs clear only a stale validation-error key; progress reporting and artifact behavior are unchanged.

+The three primary terminal mutation dictionaries are now retained, extending the expanded gate to `564 passed in 28.36s`.
+This adds no scans or
+reconciliation: bounded binary convergence, high-rank binary coalescing, and boundary-signature realignment already return complete evidence.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.